Venango County Court Records

 Criminal Background Checks

-The Pennsylvania Access to Criminal History (PATCH) system, operated by the Pennsylvania State Police, enables online criminal record searches against the state’s central repository.
+The Pennsylvania Access to Criminal History (PATCH) system, operated by the Pennsylvania State Police, lets you search the state's central criminal history repository online.
 The standard fee is $22 per request.
-As of April 22, 2026, all PATCH checks requested online also incur a 2% credit card transaction fee.
-PATCH results indicate either “No Record” or “Record” (with details of the criminal history found).
-More detailed background check instructions are available through the Pennsylvania State Police overview page.
+As of April 22, 2026, all online PATCH requests also carry a 2% credit card transaction fee.
+Results will show either "No Record" or "Record", with details of any criminal history found.
+More information on the process is available through the Pennsylvania State Police overview page.

 Venango County Sheriff's Office